You will need to think about all the costs that will be part of ownership

-If you have just started a new job and it’s some distance from home then you are going to clock up the miles fairly quickly.
-There’s no point in buying a car with 180,000 miles as there isn’t much life left in it.
+If you have just started a new job some distance from home then you are going to clock up the miles and there's no point in buying a car with 180,000 miles as there isn’t much life left in it.

-If you only have to travel a few miles every day or the car is mainly so you can meet up with friends then a high mileage well maintained car will be OK.
+But if you only have to travel a few miles every day then a high mileage well maintained car will be OK.

 You will need to think about all the costs that will be part of ownership too.